chandrasekhar7/LINUX_RH342-study/README.md

 Ensure services are set to restart on reboot.
 Check those SELinux labels!
 Ensure SELinux booleans are set permanently with "-P".
 Ensure the firewall rules are permanant and firewalld is set to restart on reboot (if applicable).

-TODO:  man page that shows how to initiate crash
+If changing systemd scripts, ensure you 'systemctl daemon-reload'.
-       man page that has password,keyboard-interactive for SSH
+Use <TAB> completion whenever possible.

 Things I don't have a full grasp on:

-aide, stap, pcp, pmlogger, pmval
+aide, stap, pcp, pmlogger, pmval, valgrind

 # Chapter 1:  Using the Scientific Method

 student can't log in

-check:  ssh, 'last log' (lastlog -u student), user shell getent passwd studentexit
+check:  ssh, 'last log' (lastlog -u student), user shell, permissions on $HOME getent passwd student exit

 ## Collecting Information

-journactl -ef (enable and follow) journalctl -u sshd.service (just sshd service) journalctl -p emerg..err (just syslog priority stuff)
+journactl -ef (enable and follow) journalctl -u sshd.service (just sshd service) journalctl -p emerg.err (just syslog priority stuff)

 journalctl -b -1 (show messages from last boot)

-'man journalctl' will lead you to 'man systemd-journald.service' page that gives you clues on how to make the storage persistent.
+'man journalctl' will lead you to 'man systemd-journald.service' page that gives you clues on how to make the storage persistent for logging.

 Instead of manually creating the /var/log/journal directory, one can also change the systemd-journald configuration file: